connoro7/connoro7/README.md

 ## I'm a physicist by education, developer by trade, and adventurer by passion!

-- 🍌  I'm currently working on several [personal projects][github-repos]!
+- 🍌&nbsp;&nbsp;I'm currently working on several [personal projects][github-repos]!
 (The fun ones are still a secret through, sorry!)
-- 🌱  I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!
+- 🌱&nbsp;&nbsp;I'm currently learning how to build and maintain my own homelab for development, IoT experimentation, and data storage purposes!
-- 🎨  I'm looking to collaborate with other content creators.
+- 🎨&nbsp;&nbsp;I'm looking to collaborate with other content creators.
-- 🏁  2020 Goals: Join a fast-paced and ambitious dev team!
+- 🏁&nbsp;&nbsp;2020 Goals: Join a fast-paced and ambitious dev team!
-- 🔭  I studied physics and mathematics at the University of Washington and conducted research on spacetime topology and black hole thermodynamics.
+- 🔭&nbsp;I studied physics and mathematics at the University of Washington and conducted research on spacetime topology and black hole thermodynamics.
 Curious?
 Just ask!
 I absolutely **LOVE** talking about space.
 I also worked with UW's Physics Education Group, teaching everything from Newtonian mechanics to special relativity.
-- 🔥  In my free time, I'm a fire performer!
+- 🔥&nbsp;&nbsp;In my free time, I'm a fire performer!
 I love putting on shows, dancing with my poi, and breathing fire!

 ---